ClonedPuppy/SK_Shader_info/README.md

 ##### Some StereoKit syntax & pecularities

-in / out syntax for pixel and fragment default value syntax
+in / out syntax for pixel and fragment
+default value syntax
+Shared buffer
+SK Default lighting